Data-Science-for-Linguists-2019/Class-Plaza/guestbooks/guestbook_john.md

 - __What I liked:__ Well organized markdown cells to explain the coding process as well as your interpretations.
 - __What can be improved:__ More directory organization, the only sense of file organization in your repository are the numbers you put on your notebooks.
 I would move your notebooks to a folder, though pers_info and data_modification.txt could remain in the root directory.
 Also in 5_data_analysis, the code cell above ```In [20]``` was not ran (at least from what I see)
 - __What I learned:__ Chunking sentences with nltk.

+#### Final thanks:
+Well, thank you everyone for your comments!
+Matt, I will most definitely organize my files.